finnfassnacht/blog/README.md

 ibmcloud target -d Default
 ```

 Now that we've created a project, let's move on to deploying our code.
-We'll be deploying our Node.js code from a source that's hosted in a [Github Repository](https://github.com/finnfassnacht/Code-Engine-nodejs), along with the package.json and package-lock.json files.
+We'll be deploying our Node.js code from a source that's hosted in a [Github repository](https://github.com/finnfassnacht/Code-Engine-nodejs), along with the package.json and package-lock.json files.
 In this repository, you'll find a sample server written in Node.js (see the sample code above).

 **In the Web UI**
-1. Click on Projects in the Code Engine Dashboard.
+1. Click on Projects in the Code Engine dashboard.
-2. Click on your Project.
+2. Select your project.
 3. Select "Applications" from the sidebar.
 4. Click "Create" to create a new application.
 5. Select "Source code" and enter the repository link.